gate-computer/gate/Service.md

 ## Naming

-Service name can technically be any byte string which doesn't contain zero bytes, but should be an UTF-8 string, preferrably using only the ASCII subset.
-Maximum name length is 127 bytes.
+Service names are valid UTF-8 strings consisting of letter, number and punctuation characters.
+Encoded length must be between 1 and 127 bytes (inclusive).

 Built-in service names never contain dots before the first slash, if any.
-(Current built-in services contain neither dots nor slashes.)
 That naming convention avoids conflicts with other common conventions:

   1. `example.net/service` (Go package)
   2. `net.example.service` (Java package)